affjljoo3581/Expanda/docs/source/expanda.shuffling.rst

 are needed.
 After splitting the file randomly, the buckets will be merged into one.

-We observed that the approximation ensures almost perfect randomness and seems sufficient in natural language.
-We tested the algorithm with 5GB file and it takes about 3 minutes without any memory errors.
+We have observed that the approximation ensures almost perfect randomness and seems sufficient in natural language.
+We tested the algorithm with 5GB of file and it takes about 3 minutes without any memory errors.

 You can run this module alone for shuffling.
 See `Command-line Usage`_.